Donald Pleasence: Books

-Awards

-Pleasence was nominated four times for the Tony Award for best performance by a leading actor in a Broadway play: in 1962 for Harold Pinter's The Caretaker, in 1965 for Jean Anouilh's Poor Bitos, in 1969 for Robert Shaw's The Man in the Glass Booth, and in 1972 for Simon Gray's Wise Child.
+Honours

 Pleasence was appointed an Officer of the Most Excellent Order of the British Empire for his services to the acting profession by Queen Elizabeth II in 1994.

 Personal life

 Pleasence married four times and had five daughters from his first three marriages.
 He had Angela and Jean with Miriam Raymond (m.
 1941–1958); Lucy and Polly with Josephine Martin Crombie (m.
 1959–1970); and Miranda with Meira Shore (m.
 1970–1988).
 His last marriage was to Linda Kentwood (m.
 1988–1995; his death).

+In the late 1970s, he lived near the eastern side of Kew Bridge.
+In the early 1960s his brother Ralph was stationmaster at Smeeth Road railway station.
+Ralph had retired to Lincoln in the 1970s.

+He lived in the south of France for a number of years, up until his death.

 Death

-On 2 February 1995, Pleasence died at age 75 in Saint-Paul-de-Vence, France, from complications of heart failure following heart valve replacement surgery.
+On 2 February 1995, Pleasence died at age 75 at his home in Saint-Paul-de-Vence, France, from complications of heart failure following heart valve replacement surgery.
 His body was cremated.